michalramus/presence-detector/ReadMe.md

-# Presence sensor which sends a message to a Telegram bot based on LD2410b
+# Presence sensor which sends a message to a Telegram bot based on LD2410b module

 ## Description